 Research of the University of Stanford explains that you are more creative when you walk than when you sit down.
 And the effect of the walking continues even after sitting down.
 You have to be very creative during your research, so why not start now.

 2. Walking is good for your health

 It is ‘hot’ to discuss or negotiate while you are walking, many companies in Silicon Valley have introduced that.
 In this TEDtalk you will find out why it works so well.
 Maybe an idea for the next meeting with your promotor.
 When you combine the advantages of 1 and 2 it might work out really well for you!

 4. Walking will improve your conversations

-Another reason to walk while you discuss your thesis with your promotor: the conversations during walking are much better and more natural than conversations held opposite one and other.
+Another reason to walk while you discuss your thesis with your promotor: the conversations during walking are much better and more natural than conversations held opposite one and another.
 Talking during the walking will increase clarity.